Friends of Abolition Hall

 (Should you prefer to send a check, please make it payable to Preservation Pennsylvania.
 In the memo section write "Abolition Hall Fund" and mail to: Abolition Hall Fund, Preservation Pennsylvania, 257 North Street, Harrisburg, PA 17101.
 Please include a note If you wish your donation to remain anonymous.)

-Your tax-deductible donation to the Friends of Abolition Hall Fund at Preservation Pennsylvania will help the Friends with their appeal of a Whitemarsh Township zoning decision.
-That decision supports the developer’s plan to subdivide this historic 10.45-acre parcel, and construct 48 townhouses on land that has been continuously farmed since the mid-1700s.
+Your tax-deductible donation to the Friends of Abolition Hall Fund at Preservation Pennsylvania will help the Friends with their appeal of a developer’s plan to subdivide this historic 10.45-acre parcel, and construct 67 townhouses on land that has been continuously farmed since the mid-1700s.

-The Friends group is composed of local residents and supporters who believe that the proposed subdivision and townhouse development does not adhere to the Zoning Code, and more generally, that it fails to acknowledge or respect the powerful history of this homestead.
+The Friends group is composed of local residents and supporters who believe that the proposed subdivision and townhouse development fails to acknowledge or respect the powerful history of this homestead.

 (Donors will be listed in the Abolition Hall section of Preservation Pennsylvania's Annual Report.
-If you wish to remain anonymous, please make a note in the message section.)
+If you wish to remain anonymous, please use the check box to indicate so.)